atecon/BMST/README.md

-# BMST
+# BMST -- *Binary Model Specification Test* package

-This package comprises the following tests:
+This Gretl package comprises the following specifications tests for binary logit and probit models:

 1) Test on no heteroskedasticity for both Logit and Probit models.
 2) Test on the correct functional form (RESET type of test) for both Logit and Probit models.